pydio/pydio-doc-admin-guide/6_advanced/1_migration.md

 ## Migration

-The migration is divised into three options and should be run one by one.
+The migration is divided into three options and should be run one by one.
 (1) Ldap config
 (2) Migrate users, roles, groups
 (3) Migrate workspaces and metadata, sharing information